 - However, the IUCN recognizes only a single species of giraffe, which has 9 subspecies.

 - The Masai giraffe (Giraffa camelopardalis tippelskirchi) is also known as Kilimanjaro giraffe.

-- It is a subspecies of giraffe indigenous to East Africa.
+- It is a subspecies of giraffes indigenous to East Africa.

 - They are found throughout Tanzania and in the southern regions of Kenya.

-- Individuals of Masai giraffes are largest among all the 9 subspecies, which makes them the tallest land animals of the planet earth.
+- Individuals of Masai giraffes are the largest among all the 9 subspecies, which makes them the tallest land animals on the planet earth.

 - Their population in the wild is estimated as 32,550 individuals.

 - The South African giraffe (Giraffa camelopardalis giraffa) is also called Cape giraffe.

 - It is a subspecies of giraffes found in South Africa, Namibia, Zimbabwe, Mozambique, and Botswana.

 - They have darkly rounded or blotched spots on the tawny color background on the skin.